Reading Navigation

 Electroconvulsive therapy (ECT)

 ECT has long been considered the most effective treatment for severe, hospital-level depression.
-Large trials, such as the ELEKT-D study, show that ECT often achieves higher response rates than ketamine in inpatients, particularly when psychotic symptoms are present.
-At the same time, ketamine tends to preserve cognitive function better, as ECT is associated with memory impairment and other mental side effects.
+Large trials, such as the ELEKT-D study, show that ECT often achieves16 higher response rates than ketamine in inpatients, particularly when psychotic symptoms are present.
+At the same time, ketamine tends to preserve17 cognitive function better, as ECT is associated with memory impairment and other mental side effects.
 This makes ketamine a more tolerable option.

 Transcranial magnetic stimulation (TMS)